How many pictures will you take during our wedding?

-Do you touch up the prints to remove blemishes, etc.?
+Do you edit photos and touch up the prints to remove blemishes, etc.?

 Yes.
-Images will include editing to improve exposure, color, etc. Full touch up of blemishes etc. are done to senior portrait headshots (basically zoomed into upper torso) and closer.
+All images will include editing to improve exposure, color, etc. Full touch up of blemishes etc. are done to senior/family portrait headshots (basically zoomed into upper torso) and closer.
 Any print ordered at an 8x10 or larger will also receive full touch ups.
-When purchasing Master Access you can select an additional 15 images to receive full touch ups beyond the headshots.
-If you would like additional touch ups done please contact me and we can discuss details and cost.
-One difficult thing to eliminate is glare from eye glasses but we will do our best.
-If you have frames without lens, it will eliminate any potential glare.
+If you would like additional touch ups done please contact me and we can discuss details and cost if necessary.
+One difficult thing to eliminate is glare from eyeglasses but we will do our best.
+If you have frames without lenses, it will eliminate any potential glare.

 How long will it take to see my pictures?